 Lockheed Martin (LMT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the aerospace and defense company had gained 0.43% in the past month.
-In that same time, the Aerospace sector gained 23.35%, while the S&P 500 gained 12.12%.
+Coming into today, shares of the aerospace and defense company had lost 0.5% in the past month.
+In that same time, the Aerospace sector gained 19.68%, while the S&P 500 gained 5.42%.

-Investors will be hoping for strength from LMT as it approaches its next earnings release.
-The company is expected to report EPS of $6.41, up 21.17% from the prior-year quarter.
+LMT will be looking to display strength as it nears its next earnings release.
+On that day, LMT is projected to report earnings of $6.41 per share, which would represent year-over-year growth of 21.17%.
 Meanwhile, our latest consensus estimate is calling for revenue of $17 billion, up 7.07% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for LMT.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for LMT.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.28% higher within the past month.
-LMT is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.2% higher within the past month.
+LMT currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, LMT currently has a Forward P/E ratio of 14.91.
-Its industry sports an average Forward P/E of 15.76, so we one might conclude that LMT is trading at a discount comparatively.
+In terms of valuation, LMT is currently trading at a Forward P/E ratio of 14.79.
+For comparison, its industry has an average Forward P/E of 15.69, which means LMT is trading at a discount to the group.

-We can also see that LMT currently has a PEG ratio of 2.24.
+Investors should also note that LMT has a PEG ratio of 2.22 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Aerospace - Defense was holding an average PEG ratio of 2.24 at yesterday's closing price.
+Aerospace - Defense stocks are, on average, holding a PEG ratio of 2.22 based on yesterday's closing prices.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.